 What Does RSVP On A Wedding Invitation Mean?

 RSVP holds a special meaning in wedding invitations.
 It is derived from a French expression “respondez s’il Vous plait”, which means ‘please respond’.
 This specifically means that the guests need to inform whether they plan to attend the wedding or not.
 You need to fairly decline the invitation if you do not intend to attend.
 Thus, the mention of RSVP on a wedding invitation warrants your courtesy in responding to the couple whether you will show up for the day.
 It is important you inform the wedding planner about your presence.

 Why Is It Important To RSVP?

-RSVP is important for any type of invitation.
+Having discussed the meaning of RSVP, it is now clear that it is important for any type of invitation.
 It plays a critical role in making an event successful.
 While it actually encourages the guests to attend the ceremony, it also helps the organizer chalk out things beforehand.
 Replying to invitations is a must and showcases good manners as well certainly.
 After receiving the invitation, you must either accept it or decline it.
 Letting the host know shows your courtesy towards them.
 It will also help the wedding planner or coordinator to arrange themed chairs and décor for the ceremony accordingly.
 The space of the venue, food, and wait staff need to be arranged beforehand.

 On the other hand, arriving at the ceremony unexpectedly is uncalled for – as your host may have a tough time arranging seats for you.
 The number of invitees will help the host arrange a spacious venue and plan for a bigger budget.
 Thus, taking note of RSVP and responding to it is an absolute requirement.